 - one time the audio quality during the call got bad to the point of making the conversation impossible.
 Putting the phone in airplane mode and back online resolved it

-- one time the Internet connection on the laptop broke, but the phone still seemed to have Internet – rebooting the phone restored the laptop connection.
+- one time the Internet connection on the laptop broke, but the phone still seemed to have Internet, rebooting the phone restored the laptop connection.

 Daily cost

 On the first day I used 1300MiBs of network bandwidth.
 It seems that the 8GB Internet bundle I got should be enough for around 5 workdays.
-The bundle cost 125 000 SLL, which is around 9.84 euros / 11.10 dollars per week, or around 2 euros / 2.22 dollars per day.
+The bundle cost was 125 000 SLL, which is around 9.84 euros / 11.10 dollars per week, or around 2 euros / 2.22 dollars per day.

 Conclusion